 3. Safety Tips

-Stay vigilant in crowded places and be cautious when exploring
+Stay vigilant in crowded areas and be cautious when exploring unfamiliar areas.

 The sun can be intense, so wear sunscreen, sunglasses, and a hat,